Hobby

 For this use Budget PTFE grease for general RC use

-Finish Line Extreme Fluoro Grease
+Finish Line Ceramic Grease

 See the full lubricant guide →